Does multiple tanks in the inventory benefit the Indian Army?

 Does India have a history with light tanks?

-Despite there being no current tanks which fall under the light category, India has used light tanks like ‘Centurion‘ (British Origin), ‘Sherman‘ (American Origin) and ‘AMX-13′ (French Origin) during the First Indo-Pak War(1947-48), Indo-China War(1962) & Second Indo-Pak War(1965) especially Battle of Asal Uttar.
+Despite there being no current tanks that fall under the light category, India has used light tanks like ‘The Centurion’ (British Origin), ‘Sherman’ (American Origin), and ‘AMX-13′ (French Origin) during the First Indo-Pak War(1947-48), Indo-China War(1962) & Second Indo-Pak War(1965) especially Battle of Asal Uttar.

 Centurion Tanks used by the Indian Army